ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Introduction: What are the Foundations of Math?.md

 theory that considers relationships between different sets, we have to.

-Our intuition tells us that sets $X$ are a \textbf{collection of objects, and that every collection of objects is a set}.
+Our intuition tells us that sets $X$ are a **collection of objects, and that every collection of objects is a set**.
 We intuitively *think* that
 we can form collections of objects to create a set $X$, and that we can form